-- In The Gambia, we worked with civil society groups to assess the impact of COVID-19 on women. - In Kosovo, our observation team assessed the quality of the elections being held during a lockdown. - In Morocco, we supported parliament to begin remote sessions so that its work could continue uninterrupted.
+- assess the impact of COVID-19 on women. - In Kosovo, our observation team assessed the quality of the elections being held during a lockdown. - In Morocco, we supported parliament to begin remote

 Building back better

 The pandemic is just one of the major policy challenges that the world faces now.
 Strengthening democratic governance will strengthen the response to these and help build a better world in the future.